Treatment for Knee Osteoarthritis in Auckland

 Osteoarthritis is a common and debilitating condition affecting an increasing number of people in New Zealand and internationally.
-Although it is more common in older individuals, knee osteoarthritis is not an inevitable part of ageing – many older people are not affected and conversely, it can also affect younger people who have sustained a previous knee injury – the so-called ‘young people with old knees’!
+Although it is more common in older individuals, knee osteoarthritis is not an inevitable part of ageing – many older people are not affected and conversely, it can also affect younger people who have sustained a previous knee injury, such as an ACL knee injury that requires physiotherapy treatment – the so-called ‘young people with old knees’!

 Knee osteoarthritis is characterised by the progressive loss of articular cartilage that covers the joint surfaces.
 This alteration to normal cartilage can occur as a result of mechanical breakdown from trauma, abnormal knee joint loading, or genetic factors.
 Unfortunately damaged knee cartilage has a limited capacity to regenerate.
 Alongside a thinning of the cartilage, other changes to the joint can include bony outgrowths, changes in the shape of the joint, malalignment of the knee and joint laxity.

-Joint pain, swelling and stiffness are often the first symptoms people present with when seeking medical advice and treatment for knee osteoarthritis.
+Joint pain, swelling and stiffness are often the first symptoms people present with when seeking medical advice and treatment for pain caused by knee arthritis.
 Diagnosis can be made from symptoms and a physical examination.
 An x-ray may show narrowing, bony outgrowths and/or changes in the shape of the knee joint but does not tell how much trouble or pain a person will have.

 A common recommendation if you see a medical professional will be to follow a multi-modal approach to your osteoarthritis rehabilitation.
 This means using a combination of physical, drug and lifestyle strategies to manage your condition.
 It is also important to take into account the presence of associated health problems that you may have such as diabetes or heart disease.